Separability and entanglement in classical eigenfunctions as a criterion for Hamiltonian chaos: Introduction

 Finally, we mention that the study of the classical wavefunctions has given insights into the classical and semi-classical limits of quantum mechanics \cite{joseph,wilkie,wilkie 2,bondar 1,bondar 2}.

 We want to highlight the recent use of the KvN theory to study the transition into chaos in Hamiltonian systems \cite{adiabatic driving}.
 It was previously suggested that adiabatic transformations could offer a common framework to study both classical and quantum chaos \cite{polkovnikov}, and it was shown in \cite{adiabatic driving} that the KvN formalism is well-equipped to explore these transformations.
-As a result, it was noted in \cite{adiabatic driving} that the transition into chaos shares similarities with a quantum phase transition, thus linking two seemingly unrelated concepts and advancing the idea that quantum and classical chaos can be understood on the same footing.
+As a result, it was noted in \cite{adiabatic driving} that the transition into chaos shares similarities with a quantum phase transition, thus linking two seemingly unrelated concepts, and advancing the idea that quantum and classical chaos can be understood on the same footing.

-Here, we will show a relationship between the classical ideas of integrability and chaos with previously unrelated quantum concepts, namely the notion of entanglement.
+Here, we will show a relationship between the classical ideas of integrability and chaos with the mathematical notions of separability and entanglement of wavefunctions, two concepts that first appeared in the context of quantum mechanics.
 To do so, we will investigate the eigenfunctions of the time-evolution operator of the KvN theory, the so-called Liouvillian operator.
 We focus on the requirements the Liouville eigenfunctions must obey to be written as a product state, and how this is related to integrability and chaos in Hamiltonian systems.
 We will show that the conditions for separability of the Liouville eigenfunctions are equivalent to the requirements of Liouville's integrability theorem \cite{Arnold}, i.e., the eigenfunctions are separable if and only if the system is integrable.
-Otherwise, if the system is chaotic, the eigenfunctions are entangled in all canonical coordinates.
+On the other hand, the eigenfunctions of a chaotic system are entangled in all canonical coordinates.